-The Directors have declared a fully franked final dividend of 3.0 cents per share payable on 31 October 2006.
-This results in a total dividend for the year of 7.5 cents per share fully franked and compares with 6.5 cents per share for 2004/05 year.
-The final dividend will absorb \$2.43 million and brings the dividend payout ratio for the full year to 75%.
-Basic and diluted earnings per share were 10 cents per share in 2005/06, the same as in the previous year.
+The Directors have declared a fully franked final dividend of 4.5 cents per share, which results in total dividend for the year of 9.0 cents per share, fully franked, a 20% increase over the 7.5 cents paid last year.
+This represents a, payout ratio of 84% and reflects the Company's view that, where possible, franking credits should be passed on to shareholders.
+Basic and diluted earnings per share were 10.7 cents, an increase of 7% on the previous year.